Kids Clothing Drawer Labels

 Labeling kids clothes drawers encourages independence and neatness as kids learn how to take care of their laundry and put away clothes.
-We’ve got a free printable and editable Kids Clothing Drawer Labels page here as well as options for stickers you can get.
+It also make daily routines smoother as kids can quickly see which drawers to open to choose clothing for the day.
+To make it easy for you, we’ve got a free printable with clothing drawer labels as well as options for stickers you can purchase.
 Scroll down for Clothing Drawer Label Ideas.

 When I made labels for the boys’ clothes dresser drawers it definitely made it easier for everyone to find clothes or (even better) put them away!
 The labels are in Google Docs in the link below so anyone can use them.
 For multiple kids who share a dresser you can color one set of clothes on color and the other set another color.
 Use clear contact paper to laminate if you want them to last longer.